-Schools/colleges must seek AQA approval of their play choices by submitting a Play Approval Form directly to their allocated AQA GCSE Drama NEA (non-exam assessment) adviser.
-Teachers must seek approval by 31 January in the year of assessment but are urged to seek approval as early as possible.
+Schools/colleges must seek AQA approval of their play choices by submitting a Play Approval Form directly to their allocated AQA GCSE NEA (non-exam assessment) adviser.
+Teachers must seek approval well in advance of the visiting exam date in case they are not approved.
+All play approval forms must be submitted by 31 January at the latest.